-Ask anyone who’s going to Germany for a pre-Christmas visit what they plan to do, they’re bound to tell you that they’ll visit a Christmas market.
-With over 150 Christmas markets in Germany they’ll be spoilt for choice, but there are many other unique and fun things to enjoy in Germany at Christmas time.
+Ask anyone who is visiting Germany at Christmas what they plan to do, they’re bound to tell you that they’ll visit a German Christmas market.
+With over 150 Christmas markets in Germany there are plenty to choose from, but there are many other unique and fun things to enjoy in Germany at Christmas time, too.

 If you’re planning a pre-Christmas visit to Germany, I know you’ll visit at least one Christmas market but why not try some of these other fun experiences, too?